Discrimination: Race or ethnicity

 Racial and ethnic discrimination differentiates individuals on the basis of real and perceived racial and ethnic differences and leads to various forms of the ethnic penalty.
 It can also refer to the belief that groups of humans possess different behavioral traits corresponding to physical appearance and can be divided based on the superiority of one race over another.
 It may also mean prejudice, discrimination, or antagonism directed against other people because they are of a different race or ethnicity.

 Modern variants of racism are often based in social perceptions of biological differences between peoples.
 These views can take the form of social actions, practices or beliefs, or political systems in which different races are ranked as inherently superior or inferior to each other, based on presumed shared inheritable traits, abilities, or qualities.
 It has been official government policy in several countries, such as South Africa during the apartheid era.
 Discriminatory policies towards ethnic minorities include the race-based discrimination against ethnic Indians and Chinese in Malaysia The concept of multiracism has been used to explain the varieties of race discrimination.
 After the Vietnam War, many Vietnamese refugees moved to Australia and the United States, where they faced discrimination.

 Westerners might get paid more than other immigrants in GCC states.

+Roma and Sinti are considered one of the most discriminated ethnic groups in the world.
+They suffered from mass genocide, sterilization and enslavement.
+The Roma are suspiciously discriminated like the Dom caste they descend from.
+Rohingya people are also the world's most discriminated-against ethnic group.

+Native Americans experienced one of the largest genocides and ethnic cleansing in history.
+Black people and Jews are also vulnerable ethnic groups.

 Region

 Regional or geographic discrimination is a form of discrimination that is based on the region in which a person lives or the region in which a person was born.
 It differs from national discrimination because it may not be based on national borders or the country in which the victim lives, instead, it is based on prejudices against a specific region of one or more countries.
 Examples include discrimination against Chinese people who were born in regions of the countryside that are far away from cities that are located within China, and discrimination against Americans who are from the southern or northern regions of the United States.
 It is often accompanied by discrimination that is based on accent, dialect, or cultural differences.

+Japan's regional discrimination manifests primarily through historical prejudice against specific communities, such as the Burakumin and Okinawans, and through enduring stereotypes about residents of different prefectures.
+Regional discrimination in South Korea is related to rift between Jeolla and Gyeongsang Provinces, and rupture between Seoul and other regions.
+In particular, discrimination against Jeolla provinces is remarkable, which is evaluated as an instance of internal colonialism promoted by the right-wing military dictatorship.
+Historical American regional discrimination may include discrimination against southern people by Northern people.